bigrapidschess/bigrapidschess.github.io/_pages/membership.md

 ---

 ## Current players
 You can click on the table headings to sort the table information by column.
 An explanation of how players scores are calculated will be forthcoming.
-We will also post a resource document soon that explains how our chess ladder operates.
+We have also posted [a resource document](ladder.html) that explains how our chess ladder operates.

 {% include interactive-table.html %}